East Memphis

 • Accolades

-Jacob has also assisted numerous businesses with organizational formation and general corporate affairs, utilizing his litigation experience to help clients avoid pitfalls before they arise.
-He has closed on a variety of transactions, ranging from small business deals to healthcare acquisitions worth tens of millions of dollars.
+Jacob represents hospitals and healthcare providers in medical malpractice lawsuits throughout Tennessee and Arkansas.
+He advises businesses on an array of legal matters, and has closed a variety of transactions, ranging from small business deals to healthcare acquisitions worth tens of millions of dollars.

-Jacob received his bachelor’s degree from the University of Memphis in political science before attending the University of Mississippi School of Law, where he was staff editor of both the Mississippi Law Journal and the Federal Courts Law Review.
-He is active with both the Memphis and Tennessee Bar Associations.
+A graduate of the University of Mississippi School of Law, Jacob was staff editor for the Mississippi Law Journal and the Federal Courts Law Review.
+He earned his bachelor’s degree from the University of Memphis where he was inducted into the Phi Kappa Phi Honor Society.

 • University of Mississippi School of Law, J.D., cum laude, 2019